JaredP94/Unreal-Development-Guides-and-Tips/README.md

 # Unreal-Development-Guides-and-Tips

-A broad repo ranging from high-level concept explanations down to useful shortcuts that aim to improve your Unreal Engine 4 development journey.
+High-level concept explanations down to useful shortcuts that aim to improve your Unreal Engine 4 development journey.

 Built with the community in mind.
 Hopefully to become a centralised knowledge base which will compliment official documentation as well as help developers which may run into issues that others have already solved.